loudcube/Tiny-Enigma/README.md

 # Tiny-Enigma
-Tiny-Enigma is a simple to use and lightweight cryptographic library.
+Tiny-Enigma is a simple to use and lightweight cryptographic library using OpenSSL.
 It is designed to integrate into the Qt framework.
 Therefore it is impossible to be used without.<br/>
 ## Documentation
 To use the library one must only create an object of Tiny-Enigma and use its members.
 ```c++